 In October 2019, JUDAS PRIEST guitarist Richie Faulkner said that "Hell Is Home" is one of his favorite songs from the Owens era.
 The PRIEST guitarist, who joined the band in 2011 as the replacement for K.K.
 Downing, offered his opinion during a live video chat.
 He said: "I was listening to the Ripper albums the other day, and 'Hell Is Home' is such a great track.
 It's really heavy and the vocal melody is really great.
 I think Ripper sings it really well.
 It's probably one of my favorite PRIEST songs of the Ripper era.
 'Hell Is Home' — I really like that."

-"Demolition" and "Jugulator" are included on "50 Heavy Metal Years Of Music", JUDAS PRIEST's upcoming limited-edition box set which will contain every official live and studio album to date plus 13 unreleased discs.
+"Demolition" and "Jugulator" are included on "50 Heavy Metal Years Of Music", JUDAS PRIEST's limited-edition box set which contains every official live and studio album to date plus 13 unreleased discs.
 Released on October 15, it is the most extensive release of previously unreleased music the band has made from its vast archives.